Defining Design Requirements Using the Constraint Manager in Altium Designer

 This feature is available when the ConstraintManager.ImportFromDirectives option is enabled in the Advanced Settings dialog.

-You can import net and diff pair classes, differential pairs and constraints from parameter set and differential pair design directives, placed and defined on your schematic source documents, into the Constraint Manager.
-To perform this, use the Import from Directives command from the right-click menu of the Physical or Electrical view when accessing the Constraint Manager from a schematic.
-The Import values to Constraint Manager dialog will display a summary of the import from the schematic to the Constraint Manager that will be completed by clicking the Import button in the dialog.
+You can import net and diff pair classes, differential pairs, and constraints from parameter set and differential pair design directives, placed and defined on your schematic source documents, into the Constraint Manager.
+To perform this, click the button when the Constraint Manager is accessed from the schematic side.
+The Refresh Constraint Manager dialog will display a summary of the import from the schematic to the Constraint Manager that will be completed by clicking the button in the dialog.

 There is an indication of sync status between a constraint in the Constraint Manager and the equivalent defined in a directive placed on a schematic.